elevonix-labs/finest-data-subnet/README.md

     - [ ] Explore potential collaborations with academic institutions or AI research labs.

 ### Phase 6: Continuous Improvement and Version 2.0
+- [ ] Update logging system
+    - [ ] Wandb logs for validators and miners.
+    - [ ] Save states for keeping states even if validator or miner is restarted suddenly.
 - [ ] Dataset Expansion
     - [ ] Continue improving the dataset by increasing token count and refining quality.
     - [ ] Introduce other data sources besides CommonCrawl to diversify the dataset.